-Do you use growth hormones or prophylactic antibiotics?
+Do you feed growth hormones and antibiotics?

 How do you treat illness?

 We observe and closely watch for any illness while rotating herds.
-If an animal is in needs treatment, it will receive homeopathic or holistic care from the farm manager.
+If an animal is in need of treatment, it will receive homeopathic or holistic care from the farm manager.
 If the illness is contagious (ie. pink-eye), the animal will be quarantined.
 Moving more frequently to fresh grass is a good remedy for some illness.